b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 |||||||||||||||||||||||||||||||||||||||||||||||||| 100%
 ```

 Pretty good.
 However, there is a small problem.
-Namely, the output is printed
+Namely, the output is printed on
-on the screen instantaneously with one line beneath the other.
+the screen instantaneously with one line beneath the other.
 The first problem
 will be solved with
 [sleep](https://docs.julialang.org/en/v1/base/parallel/#Base.sleep) that makes
-the program wait for a specific number of milliseconds before executing the next
+the program wait for a specific number of seconds before executing the next line
-line of code.
+of code.
 The second problem will be solved with [ANSI escape
 codes](https://en.wikipedia.org/wiki/ANSI_escape_code) a sequence of characters
 with a special meaning [as found in the link (see this sentence) to the
 Wikipedia's page].